Laredo Sector Border Patrol Apprehends Over 100 Individuals in Separate Smuggling Attempts

 All the individuals were determined to be in the United States illegally from the countries of Ecuador, El Salvador.
 Guatemala, Honduras, and Mexico.
 None of the individuals were wearing personal protective equipment (PPE).
 They were all medically screened and provided PPE.
 All individuals were placed under arrest pending further investigation by Special Agents of Homeland Security Investigations.
 U.S. Border Patrol seized all vehicles.

 Human smugglers continue to have no regard for the safety and health of the people they exploit for profit.
 With a noted increase in COVID-19 infections among detainees, the transporting of large groups of people without PPE in close dangerous quarters endangers the individuals and safety of our Nation.
-The Laredo Sector of the U.S. Border Patrol focuses on its enduring mission priorities of countering terrorism, combatting transnational crime, securing the border, facilitating lawful trade, protecting revenue, and facilitating lawful travel.
+The Laredo Sector of the U.S. Border Patrol focuses on its enduring mission priorities of countering terrorism, combating transnational crime, securing the border, facilitating lawful trade, protecting revenue, and facilitating lawful travel.

 Help take a stand against criminal organizations and their potentially dangerous acts by reporting suspicious activity.
 To report suspicious activity such as alien and/or drug smuggling, download the “USBP Laredo Sector” App or contact the Laredo Sector Border Patrol toll free at 1-800-343-1994.
 If you see something, say something.